3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 I visited towards the end of March, and the city wasn’t too crowded, while the weather was warm for the majority of my stay.

-My advice would be to aim to plan your trip to Valencia for March/April or September/October to get the best of both worlds.
+My advice would be to plan your trip to Valencia for March/April or September/October to get the best of both worlds.

 Valencia isn’t the biggest city, so getting around isn’t the most difficult task.